nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-platform-user-registration.md

     You can also see all invitation requests from the **Admin** > **User Registration Requests** tab.
     ![]({{file name='review-user-invitation.png'}} ?w=600,border=true)
 2. Click on the **Accept**&nbsp;link of the invitation to validate.
     The invitation now has the state Accepted.
-Once the user has&nbsp;<span style="line-height: 21.58px;">validated his invitation by clicking a link in the email</span>, you can:
+Once the user has validated his invitation by clicking a link in the email, you can:

     *   Click on **Revive**.
         It will resend a new mail to the user to remember him he has been invited.